 Residual current circuit breakers are devices that protect against electric shock.
 It senses earth leakages and residual currents and ensures protection against electric shock.
 RCCBs do not have overload and short circuit protection features built-in.
 Hence, they are used in combination with MCBs.
 RCCB is very common and can be found inside the power distribution board in homes.

-RCCBs are available in four-pole and two pole versions only.
-The leakage current sensing range differs as 30mA, 100mA and 300mA.
-Also, continuous current ratings of 25A, 40A, 63A, 80A, 100A and 125A are available.
+RCCBs are available in four-pole and two-pole versions only.
+The leakage current sensing range differs from 30mA, 100mA, and 300mA.
+Also, continuous current ratings of 25A, 40A, 63A, 80A, 100A, and 125A are available.
 Since RCCBs do not protect against short circuits, it does not have short-circuit withstand rating.
 It is highly recommended to use a short circuit protection device such as MCB or MCCB in series with RCCB since any short circuit occurring inside the protection zone of RCCD can easily damage it.

 RCBO – Residual Current Circuit Breaker with Overload

-It is used for the protection of devices like geysers, hairdryers etc. where the risk of electric shock and overload are more.
+It is used for the protection of devices like geysers, hairdryers etc. where the risk of electric shock and overload is more.
 RCBO is available in two poles and four-pole versions.
-The leakage current sensing range of RCBO ranges as 10Ma, 30mA, 100mA and 300mA.
-Also, continuous current ratings of 25A, 40A, 63A, 80A, 100A and 125A are available.
+The leakage current sensing range of RCBO ranges as 10Ma, 30mA, 100mA, and 300mA.
+Also, continuous current ratings of 25A, 40A, 63A, 80A, 100A, and 125A are available.
 The short circuit breaking capacity of an RCBO varies up to 15kA.

 Switch disconnectors are also a type of isolator/ disconnector.
 But it can be operated on load.
-Isolators and switch disconnectors are less often used in low voltage system.
-It can be commonly seen in substations and are used to isolate transformers from the service during maintenance.
+Isolators and switch disconnectors are less often used in low voltage systems.
+It can be commonly seen in substations and is used to isolate transformers from the service during maintenance.